jacobdensford/jacobdensford.com/fell/running-the-game.md

 - When the player characters stop to rest in a dangerous location
 - When a player character fails a test
 - After each round of dungeon exploration and wilderness navigation
+- To see if a trap is triggered

+## Time

+One way to track time while navigating the wilderness, exploring a dungeon or during an encounter is to use a d6.
+Start the d6 with the "one" side facing up.
+After each round, flip the die to the next highest side.
+After you've cycled through the whole die, check for rest, food, lightsources, etc. Then begin again.

+During an encounter, one full die represents a minute.

+While exploring a dungeon, one full die represents an hour.

+When navigating the wilderness, one full die represents six hours.

 ## Optional Rules